Step 3 of BC’s Restart: Communicable disease prevention

-Please note that these are provided for reference only, and are not required to be maintained or implemented in workplaces unless advised by Public Health.
+Please note that the following protocols and resources are provided for reference only, and are not required to be maintained or implemented in workplaces unless advised by Public Health.

 - Reduce the number of people in workplaces and areas of the workplace to help encourage physical distancing.
 For some workplaces, an occupancy limit of that provides at least 5 square metres of unencumbered floor space per person (workers and patrons) may be a sensible approach for determining maximum occupancy.
 Occupancy limits may also be established for certain areas of the workplace, including break rooms, meeting rooms, change rooms, washrooms, and elevators.

 - Other measures to support physical distancing include working offsite or remotely, virtual meetings, changes to work schedules, changes to how tasks are done, limiting or prohibiting visitors, and reducing the number of customers.

 - Manage the traffic flow in the workplace through directional arrows, unidirectional hallways, and designated exit and entrances.

 - Consider creating pods of workers who work together exclusively to minimize the risk of broad transmission in the workplace.